gerbenzaagsma/gerbenzaagsma.github.io/_pages/about.md

 ## Latest updates:
 * I will give a keynote lecture at [Digital History Switzerland 2024](https://conferences.unibas.ch/frontend/index.php?folder_id=234) in September 2024.
-* A major new article, _Facing the History Machine: Towards Histories of Digital History_ is currently under review at _History of Humanities_.
+* A lenghty new article, _Facing the History Machine: Towards Histories of Digital History_ is currently under review at _History of Humanities_.

 <br/>